-With TEC, Patricia promotes a way of traveling through the senses, creating strong connections between the people and their territory: Piedmont.
-Her multicultural awareness and extensive business experience allow her to quickly connect with the international experiential travelers and students, offering them a one of a kind experience.
+With TEC, Patricia promotes a way of travelling through the senses, creating strong connections between the people and their territory: Piedmont.
+Her multicultural awareness and extensive business experience allow her to quickly connect with the international experiential travellers and students, offering them a one of a kind experience.

 Tom Johnson is a visual artist who creates drawings, sculptures and live performances.